ColonolNutty/Sims4CommunityLibrary/README.md

 What is the workflow for working with S4CL?
+- Create a project based off of the [Template Project|https://github.com/ColonolNutty/s4cl-template-project]
+- Use the green button in the top right [The Main Page|https://github.com/ColonolNutty/Sims4CommunityLibrary] to download this project as a zip file.
+- In your project, create another directory called `S4CL`.
-- Put the source folder Scripts/sims4communitylibrary into a folder in your own project PyCharm project (We'll call the folder `S4CL` for reference).
+- Open the downloaded project and copy the `Scripts/sims4communitylibrary` folder into the `S4CL` folder we created in the previous step.
 - Right click the `S4CL` folder -> Mark Directory as -> Sources Root
-- The S4CL folder should turn a Blue color and the sims4communitylibrary folder should look like a folder with a dot.
+  - The `S4CL` folder should turn a blue color and the `sims4communitylibrary` folder should look like a folder with a dot (In other words, it should NOT be blue).
-- Your folder structure should look like this: `<Your Project>/S4CL/sims4communitylibrary`
+- Your folder structure should look like this: `<Your Project>/S4CL/sims4communitylibrary` at this point.
-- Once you've done this you just have to import sims4communitylibrary as you would with any other python files
 - Ensure you list in the description of your mod a link to the github releases (You may even link a specific release to ensure compatibility.)
+- Ensure you properly attribute S4CL and its author according to the license located at the bottom of this readme.
 - YOU DO NOT HAVE MY PERMISSION TO BUNDLE S4CL INTO YOUR OWN MOD.
 So don't do it.
-Reference the github repository/releases page instead.
+Redirect the users of your mod to the [github repository|https://github.com/ColonolNutty/Sims4CommunityLibrary] or [releases|https://github.com/ColonolNutty/Sims4CommunityLibrary/releases] pages instead.

 Copyright: